 I read this blog about a mother with a son with special needs.
 It is so poignant.
 I was so moved and mostly because the parent was entering into this space with her child not to change him, but to be with him.

 When we teach children meditation (especially those with special needs) we share the experience.
-We don’t try to fix or magnolia2change them.
+We don’t try to fix or change them.
 We simply help them be the best they can be.
 In my world, I see them as beautiful magnolia trees – different from the rest, but shining and waiting for us to notice.

 _/\_ Namaste